floatai/TKEval/README.md

   <a href="https://2024.emnlp.org/" target="_blank"> <img alt="EMNLP 2024" src="https://img.shields.io/badge/Proceedings-EMNLP2024(Findings)-red" /> </a>

-The official repository which contains the code and model checkpoints for our paper [Tokenization Falling Short: The Curse of Tokenization (Findings of EMNLP 2024)](https://arxiv.org/pdf/2406.11687).
+The official repository which contains the code and model checkpoints for our paper [Tokenization Falling Short: On Subword Robustness in Large Language Models (Findings of EMNLP 2024)](https://arxiv.org/pdf/2406.11687).

 ## 🔥 News